Analog Man presents KING OF TONE overdrive pedal

 The modes are:

 3) DISTORTION mode : This mode has more drive than the standard OD mode- a touch of hard distortion.
 The sound is more compressed, yet retains the King Of Tone character.
 This mode can get about twice as loud as a tube screamer.
-Think of this mode as a cross between a Boss DS-1 distortion and OD-1 overdrive, with more clarity.
+Think of this mode as a cross between a Boss DS-1 distortion and SD-1 overdrive, with more clarity.
 We recommend most players use the OD and CLEAN modes.
-While the DIST mode sounds great, and I like to use it on certain occasions, it does not allow the pedal to get it's absolute BEST tones.
-You can put an aged single malt Scotch whisky on ice, but it would be a shame to dilute it!
-The DIST mode is better with the HIGHER GAIN option. it's best to turn the OD dip switch down when using the DIST mode, especially with the higher gain option.
+While the DIST mode sounds great, and I like to use it on certain occasions, it's not the most popular KOT setting.
+The DIST mode is better with the HIGHER GAIN option.
+This mode engages HARD CLIPPING like most distortion pedals and some fuzzes.
+It's best to turn the OD dip switch down when using the DIST mode, especially with the higher gain option to avoid duplicate clipping (soft and hard clipping together).
+But try the OD switch both ways when using distortion.

 Either side can be set to any of the three modes, with the DIP switches.
 I recommend setting the right side for most distorted sounds and the left for cleaner, then when used together you get more of a volume boost.
 But if you want more distortion and compression, you can try it the other way around too.

-At low DRIVE settings, or when playing softly, there is not much difference between the three modes- they all clean up very nicely.
+At low DRIVE settings, or when playing softly, there is not much difference between the three modes- they all clean up very nicely as the clipping does not start until you turn the DRIVE knob up higher.
 This pedal cleans up a lot better than a Tube Screamer type pedal, if you play softly or turn your guitar down they will not have the underlying fuzziness that most pedals have.

 In spring 2004 Noel Gallagher from Oasis got one and is using it a lot along with his mini bicomp and DD-6 with high cut mod.
 Scott Coney from the George Jones band was lucky to score a used one and it replaced his KLON.
 John Rzeznik of the Goo Goo Dolls got one in early 2006 and I hope to see it on tour promoting his new CD.
 John said It's amazing, I love the articulation I still get even though it's distorted (heavy but not metal) and the boost is perfect for solos.
-Rontrose Heathman of the Supersuckers told me he loves his ver2 KoT pedal that he got for Christmas.
+Rontrose Heathman (RIP) of the Supersuckers told me he loved his ver2 KoT pedal that he got for Christmas.
 John Platania has been using his Ver2 KoT pedal with Van Morrison and Chip Taylor among his other projects.
 Toshihiro Sumitomo of the Japanese band BLUESTONE COMPANY has been using his KoT Ver4 for his awesome slide guitar work on tour along with Chris Duarte.
 He is also using our AR20DL analog delay and TS808/silver pedals.
 David Bryson from Counting Crows loves his and got a second one for the studio.
-Pat Travers has one for studio use, he does not use dirt boxes for live playing though.
+Pat Travers has one for studio use, he does not use dirt boxes for live playing though but I gave him a POT to try for that some years later.
 Rogers Stevens of Blind Melon got a KoT from us in 2007 and says he pretty much left it on all the time since getting it, recording their new album.
 Shayne Hill from Sawyer Brown used a V2 KoT for three years, then got a Ver4 in late 2007.
 He wrote: I think I have owned every pedal made Mike, and this KoT Ver4 is far and away my favorite overdrive ever..... period. .
-Kenny Wayne Shepherd got one from me on the Experience Hendrix tour and it was steadily on his pedalboard in 2008.
+Phil Caivano is using his KoT with Monster Magnet, he says it sounds killer with his SUPRO amps and also runs it with our TS9/808/Silver mod.
+Kenny Wayne Shepherd got one from me on the Experience Hendrix tour and it was steadily on his pedalboard in 2008 and still on it today, plus he's using it in the studio.
+He used it all over his 2011 album How I Go, Kenny said it sounded awesome through his Tweed Twin reissue and two Dumble amps that he used.
 I brought Doyle Bramhall II a KoT when I saw Kenny in '08 and Doyle was using it on his Arc Angels tour in 2009.

 Luther Dickinson joined the Black Crowes for their 2008